-Mr. Freeman was named on the 2018 Texas Rising Stars list for his excellence in business litigation.
+Mr. Freeman was named on the 2018 and 2019 Texas Rising Stars lists for his excellence in business litigation.
 Rising Stars, which is compiled by Thomson Reuters’ Texas Super Lawyers, honors leading attorneys age 40 and younger and those who have been in practice no more than 10 years.

 Obtained a $12.2 million federal court judgment in fraud scheme case for international energy sector company See details here